-Windows allows you to enable or disable thumbnail previews in File Explorer using the Always show icons, never thumbnails setting in Folder Options dialog.
+Windows allows you to enable or disable thumbnail previews in File Explorer using the Always show icons, never thumbnails setting in the Folder Options dialog.
 When you turn off thumbnail previews, icons are shown instead of thumbnails — for both files and folders.
-The Folder Options dialog doesn’t have an option to disable thumbnail preview selectively for folders, or for files only.
+The Folder Options dialog doesn’t have an option to disable thumbnail preview selectively for folders or for files only.

 Disable Folder Thumbnails without Disabling Thumbnail Preview for Files